breuner/elbencho/docs/usage/help-all.md

                           effect with current S3 SDK as described in Github issue 3297.
 (Default: 0) --s3statdirs            Run bucket attributes query phase.
+  --s3targetgbps arg      The throughput target for each S3 client instance in
+                          Gbps (gigabits per second) based on which the client internally calculates the maximum number of
+                          connections.
+(Default: 100) [Only effective for
+                          builds with feature s3crt.]
+  --s3virtaddr            Use S3 virtual addressing, where the bucket name gets
+                          prepended as subdomain of the S3 server DNS name.
   --sendbuf arg           In netbench mode, this sets the send buffer size of
                           sockets in bytes.
 (Supports base2 suffixes, e.g.
                           "2M")